 - Short-term health insurance is available in most states.
 Plan duration is typically from 30 days to six months, although some plans are available for 12 months, and in many states, you can apply for up to one additional policy once the first one ends.
 (Note that HHS has proposed limiting short-term plans to a maximum of three months, with no option to renew.)
 Short-term plans are not considered minimum essential coverage, so you’d be subject to the ACA’s penalty, unless you qualify for an exemption.
 And there’s a long list of things to understand about the coverage before you make the decision to buy.

-- Accident supplements and critical illness plans are still available.
+- Accident insurance and critical illness plans are still available.
 Although they’re intended to serve as a supplement to real health insurance coverage, some people rely on them as their only source of coverage.
 The plans tend to be inexpensive, but the benefits are very limited.
 Unless you’re otherwise exempt, you’ll be subject to the individual mandate penalty if you rely on this type of coverage on its own.

 - Fixed indemnity plans have been a source of contention between insurers and regulators over the last few years.
 In 2014, HHS ruled that fixed indemnity plans could only be sold to people who also had coverage that met the definition of minimum essential coverage under the ACA.
 But insurers (along with 11 states that signed an amicus brief) fought back, and in July 2016, a federal appeals court struck down the HHS ruling.
 Nevertheless, you’ll be on the hook for the individual mandate penalty if you rely on a fixed indemnity plan as your only coverage.